Principles of resource groups

 Resource groups exist to help manage and organize your Azure resources.
 By placing resources of similar usage, type, or location into resource groups, you can provide some order and organization to resources you create in Azure.
 Logical grouping is the aspect that you're most interested in here, because there's a lot of disorder among your company's resources.

 If you delete a resource group, all resources contained within the group are also deleted.
-Organizing resources by lifecycle can be useful in non-production environments, where you might try an experiment, but then dispose of it when done.
+Organizing resources by lifecycle can be useful in non-production environments, where you might try an experiment and dispose of it when done.
 Resource groups make it easy to remove a set of resources at once.

 Resource groups are also a scope for applying role-based access control (RBAC) permissions.
-By applying RBAC permissions to a resource group, you can reduce administration and limit access to allow only what is needed.
+By applying RBAC permissions to a resource group, you can reduce administration and limit access to allow only what's needed.

 Create a resource group